Don’t just look for a cruelty free logo or the Leaping Bunny logo!

 - Beauty Without Bunnies

-- Or you can google specific brand name e.g: Is Dawes Custom Cosmetics cruelty free?
+- Google specific brand name e.g: Is Dawes Custom Cosmetics cruelty free?
 It is btw.
 Results will also normally tell you if they’re vegan and the year they went or were certified cruelty-free.

-TIP: Check regularly as brands are added or taken off!
+TIP: Check Leaping Bunny brands and logos regularly as brands are often added or taken off as their processing and where they sell changes.

-This is good for when have the product in front of you e.g. at the store.
-Download a cruelty-free mobile app they range from free to $3, where you can scan a product’s barcode to find out whether it’s cruelty-free.
+This is good for when have the product in front of you e.g. at the store and can’t see a cruelty-free symbol.
+Download a cruelty-free mobile app they range from free to $3.
+In the apps you can scan a product’s barcode to find out whether it’s cruelty-free which makes it really easy when you’re out and about.

 Cruelty-Free Mobile Apps recommended by Ethical Elephant: